 Although some people like to gamble occasionally, the pathological gambler usually progresses from occasional gambling to habitual gambling.
 As the gambling progresses, the gambler begins to risk more—both personally and financially.
 This often leads to severe personal problems, financial ruin and criminal behavior to support the gambling habit.

-Pathological gambling is indicated by demonstrating four (or more) of the following in a 12-month period (mild 4–5 criteria met, moderate 6–7 criteria met, severe 8–9 criteria met):
+Pathological gambling is indicated by demonstrating four (or more) of the following in a 12-month period (mild four to five criteria met, moderate six to seven criteria met, severe eight to nine criteria met):

 Gambling addiction is a significant problem in the United States, impacting adults of all ages.
 It affects 1 to 3 percent of adults, men more often than women.
 It usually begins in adolescence in men and later in women.
 Until recently, legal casino and sports betting were limited to few states.
 The growth of riverboat and Indian casinos, state and national lotteries, and Internet access to offshore sports and parlor betting has dramatically increased access for all adults, including seniors.
 Older adults are, perhaps, more vulnerable than other age groups given their greater dependence on fixed incomes and more limited ability to recover from gambling losses.